TheRipperJhon/BoopSuite/README.md

 Don't mistake me, aircrack is an amazing tool and I understand the thought of
-\"why use a different tool when airodump is still very usuable\", and the answer is because change is good, and this project is gonna continue to grow as I add new handlers for additional packet types.
+\"why use a different tool when airodump is still very usuable\", and the answer is because change is good, and this project is going to continue to grow as I add new handlers for additional packet types.

-My project now has a GUI!
+The project now has a GUI!

 Furthermore I can take requests and build them out as I want to continue developing this.
 Hopefully others find it useful.